 V-CVbav MS Ottob. lat.
 3025

-theory treatise with examples as part of a larger miscellany: 11th to 15th century
+theory treatise and non-music MS: 11th to 15th century

 General Description